 7. Practice Tic-Tac

 Once you have learned how to kick-turn a board, it’s time to practice tic-tacs.
 This drill is just several kick-turns sideways and moving forward with the momentum.
-Tic-tacs are good to control the board while speeding and move forward without pushing.
+Tic-Tacs are good to control the board while speeding and moving forward without pushing.

 8. Learn to Stop the Board